-There are some reports of the benefits of oral medication in CEP for example, Beta-carotene may be use to protect the skin from the light, Hydroxyurea can be used in transfusion dependant patients and low dose chloroquine to increase excretion of porphyrins.
+There are some reports of the benefits of oral medication in CEP for example, Beta-carotene may be used to protect the skin from the light, Hydroxyurea can be used in transfusion-dependant patients and low dose chloroquine can increase excretion of porphyrins.

 CEP is not made worse by any medications.
 Therefore, unless the person is allergic or intolerant to a medication, individuals with CEP have no restrictions in taking any form of medication.

-Where can I get more information about congenital erythropoietic porphyria?
+Where can I get more information about CEP?

 Web links to detailed leaflets: